insin/inputmask-core/README.md

 ### `placeholderChar` : `string`

-The character which is used to fill in editable slots for which these is no input yet when getting the mask's current value.
+The character which is used to fill in editable slots for which there is no input yet when getting the mask's current value.

 Defaults to `'_'`; must be a single character.